 - Capacity: 15,500

 Omiya Ardija is the only team at NACK5 Stadium.
 Omiya Ardija is a small team that has been playing in the J League, Japan’s football league, since 1999.
 Initially a J2 team, they became a regular J1 team in 2005 before being relegated for the 2015 season for 1 year before winning the J2 championship to gain promotion back to J1 in 2016.
+From the 2018 season, they were relegated back to J2.

 Getting to Omiya Station is not really difficult.
 It is one of the biggest stations in Saitama and they even have a Shinkansen stop.
 If you do take the Shinkansen, you will only save about 10 minutes on your trip from Tokyo Station.
 Most people will just take regular trains to Omiya Station which is serviced by the following lines: